 Albert Docks: Best Place in Liverpool on a Budget

-Royal Albert Docks is one of the best cheap places to stay in Liverpool and is perfectly located, with the city center, Baltic Triangle, and Ropewalks all within walking distance.
+Royal Albert Docks is one of the best and cheapest places to stay in Liverpool and is perfectly located, with the city center, Baltic Triangle, and Ropewalks all within walking distance.
+It’s an ideal place for couples to base themselves when exploring the city. ,

 The neighborhood is packed with things to do from the Tate Gallery to the Beatles Story and is home to an absolute ton of bars, cafes, and restaurants.